Living a Positive Life

 In the words of Robert Kennedy, "Each time a man stands up for an ideal, or acts to improve the lot of others, or strikes out against injustice, he sends forth a tiny ripple of hope."
 Your most important contribution to the world might be you, and who you are as a caring, kind, civil, decent, and hopeful human being.

-Just before his death a couple of months ago, my long-time friend and mentor, Dr. Don Clifton, the former CEO of the Gallup Organization, completed a book with his grandson, Tom Rath, entitled How Full is Your Bucket?
+Just before his death about a year ago, my long-time friend and mentor, Dr. Don Clifton, the former CEO of the Gallup Organization, completed a book with his grandson, Tom Rath, entitled How Full is Your Bucket?
 The book uses the metaphor of a bucket being constantly filled or emptied, depending on what we do or say to others, or what others say or do to us.
 It provides insights on how we affect others, both positively and negatively, in our interactions with them.

 Don was the grandfather of the Positive Psychology Movement.
 He spent a lifetime researching and writing about how people are energized by positive interactions with their fellow human beings.
 His little book is, for all intents and purposes, a summary of his findings, stated in the simplest and most heartfelt terms, and has, I think, a powerful message for all of us.

 Starting today, I would very much love for each of us in our interactions with others, to openly commit ourselves to vitalizing those around us with our positive energy.
 Or, as Don and Tom would say, "Fill the buckets of those around you with positive drops."
 The worst thing we can do to another human being is to drain their buckets.
 We should spend our days filling people's lives, not emptying them!